alumae/gst-kaldi-nnet2-online/README.md

 DNN acoustic models.
 The iVectors are adapted to the current audio stream automatically.

 # CHANGELOG
+2017-06-05: Now works with Kaldi 5.2 (i.e., the latest), also requires it.
+Decoder now also sets test mode for dropout and batch norm layers, and uses more memory-efficient FST representation for reading the decode graph (HCLG.fst).

 2017-02-23: Now works with the latest Kaldi (also requires very fresh Kaldi).
 This also means that LSTM nnet3 models (including chain models) are supported (not tested).